.

 and master classes, lectures and demonstrations, consultancies, design services, literary services, theater services,

-performances, creation of new works (such as murals, dances, plays), residencies and exhibitions.
+creation of new works (such as murals, dances, plays), residencies and exhibitions.
 The number of

 each was exactly specified.
 The community organizations who requested one or more CETA artists included schools,